 Determined Contribution (NDC) and their own enterprise-level targets.
-Now is the time for every company and investor to make climate a top advocacy priority - on par with tax or trade or any other core business issue - and drive that advocacy from the C-suite.
+Climate should be a top advocacy priority for every company and investor - on par with other core business issue - and such advocacy should be driven from the C-suite.

-Passing the Inflation Reduction Act (IRA) and Bipartisan Infrastructure Law (BIL) in 2022 was the first step: now we need robust uptake of the clean energy incentives and investments in these laws to fully realize their environmental and economic benefits.
+Passing the Inflation Reduction Act (IRA) and Bipartisan Infrastructure Law (BIL) in 2022 was the first step.
+We still need robust uptake of the clean energy incentives and investments in these laws to fully realize their environmental and economic benefits.
 Business advocacy is critical to protect the climate provisions in the IRA from legislative rollbacks, and to enact the additional policies needed to cut emissions in half by 2030 and to net zero by 2050.